TheExGenesis/TheExGeneisis/_posts/2020-03-09-offering-2-quarantine-edition.md

 project: 'offerings'

 ---
 Gather ye to observe the spoils from this week's foraging!
-I bring you post-modern esotericism and dope aesthetics.
+I bring you post-modern esotericism and dope aesthetics. (also check out [last week's](offering-1) offering)

 ***